danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 <br />

 ### What are we hacking at next?
-In the next part, we're going to implement a new feature where users can set the duration that they want a poll to be active, after that duration expires the poll would automatically be closed.

-We're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote on a poll more than once.
+In the next part, we're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote on a poll more than once.

-Finally we'll build an admin panel to manage the polls as the admin user and also a dashboard for users to manage their polls (You should have enough flask knowledge to do the latter on your own.
-Don't panic if you don't, everyone learns at different speeds).

-You might want to look up [Celery](http://www.celeryproject.org/) before then.
+Finally i'll show you how to quickly spin up an admin dashboard for your application to handle basic CRUD operations on your models with [Flask-Admin](http://flask-admin.readthedocs.io/en/latest/) and also how flask admin can be integrated with our existing auth system.

 If you're enjoyed this part, please drop a comment, I'd love it.
 You can consider sharing this post and following me on [twitter](https://twitter.com/osaetindaniel)